Is China Safe to Visit Reddit?

 Health and Safety in China

 Health and safety are major concerns for travelers in China.
 The country has a reputation for having poor air and water quality, and travelers have reported seeing pollution and waste in many areas.
-(See Also: Is The Congo Safe To Visit?
-Uncovering The Truth)
+(See Also: Is It Safe To Visit Colombia Right Now?
+The Ultimate Travel Guide)

 One of the most significant health concerns in China is the risk of food and water-borne illnesses.
 Travelers have reported seeing poor sanitation and hygiene practices in many restaurants and food stalls, and some have even fallen ill after eating at these establishments.